 But it doesn’t stop there.
 We also learned that (in their spare time) CLAW distributes food parcels, facilitates a home-based care program to teach people how to care for the sick and dying, runs food gardens, supports child-headed households and helps communities access health and hospice care, not to mention hosting annual Christmas events for hundreds of needy and impoverished children and their families.

 After learning of all that they do, we could only say “OMG” and ask how we might be of assistance with their efforts.
 Lisa put us in touch with Cora and collectively we started to plan our strategy.
-As you know, OMG is all about raising awareness to the plight of endangered species and trying to educate students and communities about plastic pollution.
-Our focus has never changed from the beginning, but we are also open minded enough to see how things are connected and why you have to be flexible in your approach.
+As you know, OMG is all about raising awareness for the plight of endangered species and trying to educate students and communities about plastic pollution.
+Our focus has never changed from the beginning, but we are also open-minded enough to see how things are connected and why you have to be flexible in your approach.